 Living below your means is the key to financial independence.
-Whether you have debts you are trying to pay off or you are in the accumulation phase of great wealth, you always need to earn more than what you spend.
-If you earn less than you spend, you will fall into an ever increasing amount of debt.
+Whether you are trying to get out of debt or you are in the accumulation phase, you always need to earn more than what you spend.
+If you earn less than you spend, you will fall into an ever-increasing amount of debt.
 With a good budget and proper planning, anyone can succeed.

 Think about your life as a business, you always need to turn out a profit.